MinaGorgy/frontend-nanodegree-arcade-game-master/README.md

 ## Instructions

-You have to pass you bug enemies without classhing them and without getting out of borders to increase your score
+You have to pass your bug enemies without clashing them and without getting out of borders to increase your score